Secure-Tide/Brida_Prerequisites_Installation/Readme.md

-# Kali Linux Frida Development Environment Setup
+# Brida Prerequisities Installation Script

-An automated bash script to set up a complete Frida development environment on Kali Linux with precise version control and proper isolation between virtual environment and system-wide components.
+An automated bash script to set up a complete Brida development environment on Kali Linux with precise version control and proper isolation between virtual environment and system-wide components.
+Setting up Brida is a pain in the ass and starting from the Frida version 17, it has changed a lot according to the frida blog, brida version 0.6 is not compatible with the latest version of frida.
+So, this script will install the working stable version of python, frida and frida-tools that are well compatible with Brida version 0.6
+Frida API Version Changes - https://frida.re/news/2025/05/17/frida-17-0-0-released/

 ## 🎯 What This Script Does